Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Ramin Kohanteb/The Pearson Institute

 Research and Policy

-Leonardo Bursztyn’s research interests include political economy, development economics, and behavioral economics.
+Leonardo Bursztyn is a Pearson Faculty Affiliate and Professor of Economics at the University of Chicago.
+His research interests include political economy, development economics, and behavioral economics.
 His current research uses field experiments to understand how individuals make schooling, consumption, political, and financial decisions—and in particular how these decisions are shaped by individuals’ social environment.

 Bursztyn's research has been published in leading academic journals, including Econometrica, American Economic Review, Quarterly Journal of Economics, and Journal of Political Economy.
 He is a faculty research Fellow at the National Bureau of Economic Research and an affiliate at the Bureau for Research and Economic Analysis of Development and the Jameel Poverty Action Lab.
 He is also the recipient of a 2016 Sloan Research Fellowship.

 Bursztyn joined the University of Chicago Department of Economics in 2016 after serving as assistant professor with the Global Economics and Management group at UCLA Anderson School of Management since 2010.
 He received a PhD in economics from Harvard University in 2010.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.